seirius/movie-test/README.md

 ## Local deploy

+For this you only need have installed `docker-compose` and `docker`.
+Just run `docker-compose -f compose.deploy.yml up` and the app will be deployed at `http://localhost:3000` with swagger at `/swagger`.

+## Development deploy

+Steps to run the environment in a local machine and for development uses:
+ * Install all the node packages.
+Run `npm install` at the root level.
-Execute `npm install`, run the docker compose file with `docker-compose -f compose.dev.yml up` and deploy the application by running `npm start`.
+ * Startup the docker containers (mysql and redis).
+Run `docker-compose -f compose.dev.yml up` at the root level.
+ * Run the application.
+It uses `gulp`, `nodemon` and `ts-node` so you should, atleast, have `gulp` and `ts-node` installed globally (`npm install -g gulp ts-node`).
+When all set up just run `npm start`.
+ * There is migrations files that must be run before executing the app, but if you use `npm start` it will run the migration by itself before running the app.
+In case you need to run it by your self there is a task that do it `gulp run-migration`.

-It should print something like this in the console:
+If all is correct, tt should print something like this in the console:
 ```
 Setting up controller MovieController
 Setting up controller UserController
 Setting up controller LoginController
 Theater listenning on 3000, swagger on: http://localhost:3000/swagger
 ```

+## Build

+For building you will need to have installed `typescript` globally (`npm install -g typescript`) and run `tsc` at the root level.
+The output source is at `lib` directory.

+## Env

+For configuring the application there is a `.env`.

 ## Managment